Church of God in Christ: Marriage and sexuality

 COGIC believes marriage is a monogamous sacred, civil, and legal union between a husband and wife that is recognized as a covenant between them and God for the purpose of the couple being a helpmate to each other and raising a family together.
 COGIC clergy are also allowed to be married.
 Remarriage is usually highly discouraged, except in the case of the death of a spouse or former spouse.
 Divorce is considered inconsistent with biblical teachings and is highly discouraged as well, but exceptions are made for special circumstances.
 COGIC considers any physical, sexual relationship outside of the sanctity of marriage to be outside of the sovereign will of God and unbiblical.
 COGIC clergy do not officially sanction or recognize same-sex relationships to be united in marriage and the denomination at-large discourages same-sex relationships as unbiblical and immoral.
-COGIC regards homosexuality, infidelity, and any other forms of sexual immorality that does not agree with Biblical scripture as sinful.
+COGIC regards homosexuality and infidelity as immoral and views aspects of sexual behavior and sexuality that do not agree with Biblical scripture as sinful.
 COGIC policies and bylaws have also been established regarding sexual misconduct of COGIC clergy and laymembers for disciplinary purposes.
 COGIC clergy are also encouraged to have a certain degree of training in marriage counseling as well.

 A 2014 statistical study from the Pew Research Center Forum on Religion & Public Life, reported that most members of COGIC usually got married between the ages of 25 and 30, and that over 42% of COGIC members between the ages of 25 and 65+ were married, at least 19% were divorced or separated, 32% were never married, and at least 5% were widowed.
-The study also found that over 70% of COGIC members overwhelmingly opposed the legalizing of same-sex marriage, and considered relationships from infidelity, polygamy, polyamory, and sex outside of marriage as sinful and unbiblical as well.
+The study also found that over 70% of COGIC members overwhelmingly opposed the legalizing of same-sex marriage and considered relationships from infidelity, polygamy, polyamory, and sex outside of marriage as sinful and unbiblical as well.